Saturday, Jan. 25, 2020 (Updated Feb. 1, 2020)

 Boulder city staff are recommending that council’s temporary ban on shared, rentable e-scooters become official policy, citing the danger of death and injury both to riders and impacts on other modes of travel.
 Some other groups, including the Chamber and some of the city’s own boards and commissions, would like to allow scooter fleets on at least a trial basis in parts of town where other mobility options are limited.

-City council will consider the recommendations at Tuesday’s study session, the first consideration of e-scooters since a moratorium on issuing business licenses to scooter companies was passed in May.
+City council will consider the recommendations at Tuesday’s A council meeting where members deep-dive into topics of community interest and city staff present r..., the first consideration of e-scooters since a moratorium on issuing business licenses to scooter companies was passed in May.
 That timeout was recently extended through April to allow for the upcoming meeting.

 No e-scooter business licenses were denied during the moratorium, according to staff.
 But none were granted either.